michaelkang01/Job-Seeking-Website/doc/sprint4/sprint4.md

 Divide Jobseeker and Recruiter views of the web app.
 (Kiryl)

+As a recruiter, I want to be able to schedule interviews to successful applicants so that I can conduct an interview with them.
+(Kiryl)

 Automatically create Recruiter/Jobseeker profiles on account creation.
 (Daniel)

 As a recruiter, I want to be able to easily read key elements of a pitch video and resume.
 (Andrew)